-Notwithstanding the provisions of 4.0.07 Filling of the DLC Vacancies, should a DLC presidency be deemed vacant by a successful recall and before the election and installation of a successor, the Vice President/Chief Steward of that DLC may act as the DLC president in the DLC and with the Board of Directors, so as to ensure representation of the DLC members.
-Likewise, if a BUNC Bargaining Unit Chair seat is deemed vacant by a successful recall and before the election and installation of a successor, the BU Vice Chair may act as the BUNC for that Bargaining Union in SEIU

-Local 1000 and with the Board of Directors, so as to ensure representation of the DLC members.
-In that there are succession procedures within the Executive Committee of the Board of Directors (President and three Vice Presidents), then these positions will remain vacant until filled by a subsequent election.
+Notwithstanding the provisions of 4.0.07 Filling of the DLC Vacancies, should a DLC presidency be deemed vacant by a successful recall and before the election and installation of a successor, the Vice President of that DLC may act as the DLC president in the DLC and with the Board of Directors, so as to ensure representation of the DLC members.
+Likewise, if a BUNC Bargaining Unit Chair seat is deemed vacant by a successful recall and before the election and installation of a successor, the BU Vice Chair may act as the BUNC for that Bargaining Union in SEIU Local 1000 and with the Board of Directors, so as to ensure representation of the DLC members.
 Such acting positions shall not be deemed to be holding two offices and does not preclude the acting officer from running for the position for the balance of the recalled term.
 All other recalled positions shall remain vacant until such time as a successor is elected and installed in the elected office for the balance of the term.

-(n) This Article shall be effective immediately upon its adoption by the Board of Directors, and shall have retroactive effect to all pending actions seeking the recall of any elected officer.
-In the event that a recall process does not strictly comply with the provisions herein, then the Proponent(s) may initiate their process anew without prejudice.
+(n) In the event that a recall process does not strictly comply with the provisions herein, then the Proponent(s) may initiate their process anew without prejudice.